Susan Kleier, DMD

 Dental Crowns are caps placed on top of your damaged teeth.
 They protect, cover, and restore a tooth’s shape after significant decay makes the tooth impossible to fix with a conventional dental filling.
 Typically bonded to your tooth with cement, crowns are made to look just like your natural teeth.Considered one of the most cost-effective methods for replacing missing teeth, a fixed bridge typically consists of two or more crowns that close the gap between two or more of your teeth.

 Root canals repair and save badly damaged or infected teeth, providing a better alternative to tooth extraction, during a root canal, we remove the tooth’s pulp and then clean and seal the inside of the tooth.
 Modern technology has made root canals far less painful than they were in the past.
+We provide root canals for anterior teeth.
+Posterior root canals are referred to an Endodontist.

 I am a Lexington native.
 I have been in practice since 1987.
 I hope to make you feel at home and at ease when you visit us.
 I look forward to providing you with excellent dental care.